 Nineteen stations belonging to twelve systems distributed along the French coastline (42°N - 51°N, 4°W - 7°E; Fig. 1) were studied.
-Four systems are located along the English Channel (the eastern littoral of the English Channel, the Bay of Seine, the Normand-Breton Gulf and the western littoral of the English Channel), one system is located in the Iroise Sea, at the interface between the English Channel and the Atlantic Ocean (the marine end of the Bay of Brest), four systems are located along the Atlantic coast (the Pertuis Charentais Sounds, the Gironde estuary, the Arcachon lagoon and the South-Eastern littoral of the Bay of Biscay) and three systems are located in the Mediterranean Sea (the Bay of Banyuls-sur-mer, the Bay of Marseille and the Bay of Villefranche-sur-mer).
+Four systems are located along the English Channel (the eastern littoral of the English Channel, the Bay of Seine, the Normand-Breton Gulf and the western littoral of the English Channel), one system is located in the Iroise Sea, at the interface between the English Channel and the Atlantic Ocean (the marine end of the Bay of Brest), four systems are located along the Atlantic coast (the Pertuis Charentais Sounds, the Gironde estuary, the Arcachon lagoon and the South-Eastern littoral of the Bay of Biscay) and three systems are located in the Bay of Villefranche-sur-mer).
 Among the twelve systems, four were sampled at two to three stations distributed along a continent-to-ocean gradient (Fig. 1).